 Applications should fit with the remit of the NIHR Three Schools’ Dementia Research Programme and show evidence of engaging with our priorities, as set out in our Programme of Work.
 Elements of comparative work and career development with other UK countries may be considered, but the focus of the research capacity development is on England.

-These awards focus on individual career development and are not suitable for research projects.
+These awards focus on individual career development and are not suitable for substantive research projects.
 Awards may cover, for example, support to:

 Host organisation support

 Successful applicants will be required to participate in the life of the NIHR Three Schools’ Dementia Research Programme and related NIHR School(s), including relevant events.
-Each successful applicant will be supported by a senior member of the School.
+Each successful applicant will be supported by a senior member of the appropriate School.

 Applications will be reviewed using the following criteria: